andrewmkato/AndrewMKato/README.md

 # Andrew Kato — @AndrewMKato

-### Hi!
-I'm Andrew (he/him) and I'm an undergraduate at UC Santa Cruz focusing on computational and sociolinguistics.
+Hi!
+I'm Andrew (he/him) and I'm an undergraduate at UC Santa Cruz studying computational linguistics through the lenses of diversity, inclusion, and language barriers.

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+## Main Focuses

+- Linguistic syntax in natural language processing
+- The intersection between language and discrimination in the US
+- Applications of computation in the legal field

+## Current Projects

+- Creating a syntactic parser for English sentences in Python
+- Exploring how programming can be used to interpret predicate calculus
-- 🤔 I’m looking for help with ...
+- Collaboratively experimenting with Java

-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+## Where to Contact Me

+- Email: andrewmkato@gmail.com
+- Work- or school-related inquiries: anmkato@ucsc.edu
+- LinkedIn: www.linkedin.com/in/andrewkato

 -->